 Richmond, Virginia—or the RVA, if you’re a local—is a fabulous destination for engaged couples to plan and host their big day.
 Richmond weddings embody a Southern charm, while also creating a hip and fun place to exchange “I dos”.
 If you’re hoping to wed in the Commonwealth of Virginia and aren’t sure exactly where to start, we’ve got you covered.
-From figuring out how to get around in the city, to exploring the different landmarks and attractions, this Richmond weddings guide will make planning your big day simple and stress-free.
+From figuring out how to get around in the city, to exploring the different landmarks and attractions, this Richmond wedding guide will make planning your big day and getting married in Virginia simple and stress-free.

 Here’s everything you need to know about Richmond weddings.